 - What was the impact of exercising these skills before

-- How you may exercise innovative tools or methods to overcome challenges
+- How you may deploy innovative tools or methods to overcome challenges

 Your technical resume therefore stands as a testimony for why you should be working for your target company.